Homelessness: United States

 In 2009 it was estimated that one out of 50 children or 1.5 million children in the United States would experience some form of homelessness each year.

 In 2010 in New York City, where there were over 36,000 homeless people in 2009, there was a mobile video exhibit in the streets showing a homeless person on a screen and asking onlookers and passersby to text with their cellphones a message for him, and they also could donate money by cellphones to the organization Pathways to Housing.
 In September 2010, it was reported that the Housing First Initiative had significantly reduced the chronic homeless single person population in Boston, Massachusetts, although homeless families were still increasing in number.
 Some shelters were reducing the number of beds due to lowered numbers of homeless, and some emergency shelter facilities were closing, especially the emergency Boston Night Center.
 In 2011, the Department of Veterans Affairs Supportive Services for Veterans Families Initiative, SSVF, began funding private non-profit organizations and consumer cooperatives to provide supportive services to very low-income veteran families living in or transitioning to permanent housing.

 In 2019, in an interview with CBS News, scholar Sara Goldrick-Rab said that her study on college student homelessness found that "[n]early one in ten college students said they were homeless in the last year, meaning they had at least one night where they did not know where they were going to sleep."

+With an increase of 118,300 the number of homeless individuals rose to approximately 771,400 in 2024.
+From 2022 homelessness has increased 30 percent in 2024 from 1.75 per 1,000 people in 2022 to 2.3 per 1,000 people.
+Between 2023 and 2024 the number of homeless children under the age of 18 grew as well by around 33 percent.